 How to Get Website Ranking.
-Hey, everybody, I have been away for awhile due to unforseen circumstances. that were out of my control.
-I apologize to all who expect to regularly see new content from this website.
+Hey, everybody, I have been away for awhile due to unforeseen circumstances.
+That was out of my control.
+I apologize to all who expect to see new content from this website regularly.

 It’s a mistake on my part for not having a solid “plan b in place.”
-Furthermore, mistakes, if not corrected can turn into a slippery slope.
-With online marketing, we know what mistakes can cause to your website rank in the SERP’s: to Get Website Ranking means no mistakes.
+Furthermore, errors, if not corrected can turn into a slippery slope.
+With online marketing, we know what mistakes can cause to your website rank in the SERP’s: to Get Website Ranking means no errors.

 It is the type of mistakes that are costly to your SEO.
 So I want to offer some preventive measures to keep your site ranking.

 To Get Website Ranking Means No Mistakes

 Researching, testing, retesting, analyzing, learning, and comparing are all actions of preparation.
 Mistakes are derived from not preparing.
 Applying the strategies just mentioned will reduce your chance of error dramatically when applied to any operation.

 And in our case ranking.
 Most mistakes are made from not understanding advice given, and taking the wrong information.
 As Google changes their rules, you may have to implement changes as well to comply.
 Here are some common mistakes to stay away from to better your SEO.

 - No sitemap to Google Submitting your blog’s sitemap to Google, let’s them properly index blog.
 Indexing your blog on Google makes it possible for people to find the search phrases.
 The Google XML Sitemaps WP plugin is the easiest.